thoroo/quick-fetch/README.md

 - Can grab metadata (currently only two strings/elements) to use for file naming
 - Can unzip files after download
 - Can handle buttons on page that requires user input in order to show content on page, i.e. gatekeeping buttons such as age restrictions
-- Quick button to move to previous or next page (works by Pyscreeze locating image of button on screen)
+- Button to move to previous or next page (works by Pyscreeze locating image of button on screen)
-- Config selection to setup different settings for different pages
 - Adding suffix or prefix to downloaded files
 - Clean and colorful console logs
-- Sound chimes to indicate whether a download is finished
+- Sound chimes to indicate whether a download is successful or has failed

 ### ToDo